 How to Cook With Figs

 The heavily sweet taste of figs is a natural match with many savory foods.
-For specific ideas, see these 10 Quick Fig Recipes.
-Or, come up with your own winning combination by keeping in mind the fact that figs are particularly delicious with:
+For specific ideas, try on of these 10 quick fig recipes.
+Or, come up with your own winning combination by keeping in mind that figs are particularly delicious with:

-- Aged Cheese figs are famously delicious with blue cheeses, but their sweetness makes them work with any salty aged cheese.
+- Aged Cheeses are famously paired with blue cheeses, but their sweetness makes them work with any salty aged cheese.

 - Citrus, in particular lemon and orange